 If you are a young man, young Christian ladies want a man who “walks the walk” and not just “talks the talk.”
 A real Christian woman can spot a counterfeit Christian man within a few minutes of conversation.
 A real Christian woman can feel his lustful gaze and she can read his carnal thoughts.
 In fact, any woman will know when a man is not treating her with respect, even if she doesn’t say so.

-I tell my daughters if you want a Christian marriage, find a man who really, really, really loves the Lord, and then he will love you.
+I tell my daughters if they want a Christian marriage, find a man who really, really, really loves the Lord, and then he will love them.

 In Hollywood, you’re given a star people walk on that symbolizes greatness.
 Is that what you want?
 In heaven, you will be given a crown, or even many crowns, depending on how you’ve lived your life.
 Would you rather have a star on the Hollywood Walk of Fame that might be destroyed in an earthquake or a crown of righteousness that will never fade?
 In fact, there are many kinds of crowns to be awarded to the saints for their faithful deeds.

-Here are some Bible passages that describe the kinds of crowns that await the believers when they arrive in heaven.
+Some Bible passages describe the kinds of crowns that await the believers when they arrive in heaven.

-[II Timothy 4:8] The crown of righteousness, given to those who long for the Messiah’s return.
+[II Timothy 4:8] The crown of righteousness, is given to those who long for the Messiah’s return.

-[James 1:12] The crown of life, given to those who have endured patiently through trials.
+[James 1:12] The crown of life, is given to those who have endured patiently through trials.

 [I Thessalonians 2:19] The soul winner’s crown, given to those who have brought many followers into the kingdom.

 The temptation to buy into Satan’s lies is great, but God’s love is greater.
-Remember your Lord and Savior at those moments when you are tempted, “…and the things of this world will grow strangely dim in the light of his mercy and grace.” [lyrics to Turn Your Eyes Upon Jesus].
+Remember your Lord and Savior when you are tempted at those moments, “…and the things of this world will grow strangely dim in the light of his mercy and grace.”
+[Lyrics to Turn Your Eyes Upon Jesus].

 Young men and young ladies, adorn yourself with thoughts that will captivate your soul.
 Thoughts of beauty when you embrace God’s creation.
 Thoughts of wonder at the testimony of those who have suffered because they love Jesus.

-Look for good in the world because it’s there.
+Look for the good in the world because it’s there.
 It won’t be found in tabloids or on store aisles stocked with overpriced items promising fame, beauty, or fortune.
-God’s insurmountable beauty will be found in sunsets, in family relationships, in friendships that honor God, in Thanksgiving dinners and Bible studies and fellowship with other believers.
+God’s insurmountable beauty will be found in sunsets, in family relationships, friendships that honor God, Thanksgiving dinners, Bible studies, and fellowship with other believers.